SeanMcP/seanmcp.com/src/articles/fastest-way-to-look-for-object-properties.md

 description: This is a WIP that I probably will never finish.
 date: 2019-12-31T12:00-0400
 tags:
+  - Articles
   - JavaScript
   - WIP
 ---

 I manage a library called `onkey-event-manager` that helps users map functions to keyboard actions.
 Part of the library is a validation step that looks for properties on an object.

 To make this step as performant as possible, I wanted to know what the fastest method for checking an object for a given property.

 ## Contenders

 ### `Object.hasOwnProperty()`

 This is the built-in method for checking an object for properties.
 The only question is whether this method is more performant than other options.

 ```js
 const obj = {};